kayitesimarieange3h-del/microservice-project-eks/README.md

 This section provides additional help for users who are new to Docker and may face issues while setting up or running the Example Voting App.

-1. docker-compose: command not found
+1. docker compose: command not found

 Cause: Docker Compose is not installed or not linked properly.
 Fix (for Linux users):

-`sudo apt install docker-compose`
+`sudo apt install docker compose`

 After installation, verify using: